Programme

 Sustainable surgery and the digital age

-Surgical innovation Workforce and training Roundtable
+Workforce and training Surgical innovation Roundtable

 This session explores how digital transformation can redesign surgical services to enhance workflow efficiency and improve patient outcomes.
 We also examine the sustainability of AI in healthcare, balancing innovation with ethical, environmental, and operational responsibility.